ernestolindo/my-dev-web-notes/JavaScript Essentials - DWC (Beaufitied).md

 ## **Fetch API**

 The `fetch()` asynchronous method retrieves data from a variety of sources, including URLs and local files.
 It's a cornerstone for web developer because it allows us to load data dynamically without needing to refresh the page.
+It's worth to note that while the fetch() only rejects the Promise if

+- **Response.ok**: This is a boolean property that is `true` if the response status code is in the range 200-299, indicating a successful response.
+- **Response.status**: This property provides the actual status code returned by the server, allowing developers to handle different responses appropriately.